Hiring a Well Pump Repair Contractor: Questions to Ask and Red Flags

 Contractors affiliated with the NGWA or state-level water well associations (such as the California Ground Water Association or the Texas Ground Water Association) operate within a professional framework that includes continuing education requirements and adherence to published standards.
 Association membership is not a substitute for license verification but is a supporting indicator of professional standing.

-For guidance on how this directory structures contractor information by service type and geography, see How to Use This Well Pump Repair Resource.
+For guidance on how this provider network structures contractor information by service type and geography, see How to Use This Well Pump Repair Resource.

 References